MastMind/MineTunnel/README.md

 - `device` - override the name of created virtual interface in system.
 This is optional parameter.
 If it is not setted then new interfaces will have name mine_tun\<num\> or mine_tap\<num\> (depends of the type). \<num\> is the ordered number which begins from 0
 - `bringup_script` - path to the script in the OS which will be executed after bringing up the virtual interface.
 - `shutdown_script` - path to the script in the OS which will be executed before stopping the interface.
 - `icmp_id` - value of icmpid field in icmp header for echo request packets.
-This filed makes sense only for icmp tunnels.
+This field makes sense only for icmp tunnels.
 For udp tunnels this parameter will be ignored.
-This is optional parameter and by default it's equal to 1234
+This is optional parameter and by default it's equal to the value 1234
-- `encryption` - optional parameter which switches on the encryption for tunnels.
+- `encryption` - optional parameter which switches on the encryption of tunnel.
 If this parameter is setted the `encryption_params` option is necessary.
-Value must has name from `encryption_plugins` array.
+The value must have a name from the `encryption_plugins` array.
-- `encryption_params` - custom paramaeter and has not the constant structure.
-Value of this parameter depends of the selected `encryption_plugin`.
+- `encryption_params` - the custom parameter and has not the constant structure.
+The value of this parameter depends of the selected `encryption_plugin`.
 More detailed about encryption texted below.

 The config can contain more than one tunnel.
-For implementing this it needs to add the new tunnel's JSON object into the `tunnels` array.
-Each tunnel will run within a separate thread (one thread per tunnel).
-Also it has functionality about the global bringup and shutdown scripts (like for tunnel but for root's JSON node).
+For implementing this it requires to add new tunnel's JSON object into the `tunnels` array.
+Each tunnel will be executed within a separate thread (one thread per tunnel).
+Also it has functionality about the global bringup and shutdown scripts (like for a tunnel but it has to be described in root's JSON node).
 The global `bringup_script` will be executed AFTER bringing up of the all tunnels and the global `shutdown_script` will be executed BEFORE stopping of the all tunnels.

-The next step is just running in console with the next command:
+The next step is just execute the next command in a terminal:

 ```
 sudo ./minetunnel --config config.json
 ```

-The available command line options (or help text by the command `./minetunnel --help`):
+The available command line options are (or help text by the command `./minetunnel --help`):

 ```
 Usage: ./minetunnel [options]